 A Speech Language Pathologist works at the school one day per week.
 A child may be referred for assessment and further support allocated where necessary.

-Petrie has a chaplain for two days a week – Tuesdays and Thursdays.
-She is known to the students simply as ‘Chappy’.
+Petrie has a chaplain for two days a week – Wednesdays and Fridays.
+She is known to the students simply as 'Chappy' or 'Chappy Rell'.

-The chaplain’s role at Petrie involves providing social and emotional support.
-Her focus is on promoting the well-being of the student.
-It includes some of the following:
+The Chaplain's role at Petrie involves providing social and emotional support to the whole school community – staff, parents and students.
+Her focus is on promoting well-being.
+Some of the activities she is involved in are:

-- Offering care and support to students and families
+- Offering practical care and support to students and families (for example, emergency meals)

-- Joining in sporting days, special lessons, and excursions.
+- Joining in sports days, special events and excursions